riffomonas/generalR/03_session.md

 	scale_y_continuous(limits=c(0,NA)) +
 	scale_x_continuous(breaks=c(1990, 1995, 2000, 2005, 2010, 2015)) +
 	labs(x="Year",
 		y="Number of cases",
 		title="The number of Lyme disease cases has been rising since 1990") + theme_classic()
 ```

 <img src="assets/images/03_session//unnamed-chunk-1-1.png" title="plot of chunk unnamed-chunk-1" alt="plot of chunk unnamed-chunk-1" width="504" />

+## Tracking down errors

 This can also come in handy for debugging.
 It's important to remember that we don't have to run the entire code chunk at once.
 Let's assume that I have the following code chunk that produces an error.